 Planting a variety of plants with different blooming times will help to keep hummingbirds happy all season.
 Our top recommendations for hummingbird favorites with abundant natural nectar are listed below.

 Hummingbird Favorite Plants For Spring And Summer

 It's important to include these earlier-blooming perennials for late spring and early summer color, to provide nectar for the earliest migrating hummingbirds returning to your garden.

 - Arp Rosemary (Rosmarinus officinalis Arp)

 - Coral Bells (Heuchera)

+The presence of these later bloomers will ensure an abundance of hummingbirds at the height of their southward migration.
 To attract hummingbirds from mid-summer through the fall, plant the following suggestions:

 - Texas Red Yucca (Hesperaloe)

 - Redbirds in a Tree (Scrophularia Macrantha)